 Cherreads

-Chapter 6 - Chapter 4 - The Distance Between Us
+Chapter 5 - Chapter 4 - The Distance Between Us

 Aarav sat on the edge of his bed, running a hand through his hair.
 The room still smelled faintly of rain and Aveer's cologne.
 It shouldn't have bothered him.
-But it did.

-And yet, something in the way Aveer shut down, not angry this time, just tired, gnawed at him.
-Aarav tried to shake it off, opened his notes, and failed to read a single line.
+And yet, something in the way Aveer had shut down, not angry this time, just tired - refused to leave him alone.

 "Why does this feel so… wrong?" he muttered.
 "He's the one who started it."

-For a moment, Aarav watched quietly, the rise and fall of Aveer's breathing, the tiny frown between his brows, the peace that didn't belong to him anymore.
-He looked away before the thought could go further.
+For a moment, Aarav watched quietly, the rise and fall of Aveer's breathing, the faint crease between his brows, the calm that looked almost unfamiliar.

 "Get a grip, Aarav," he whispered to himself.
 "You don't care."